 Reminder: Animals that are to be recorded in the AWSBA flock book must be bred by an AWSBA stud member.
 Please ensure that if acquiring sheep to be used for stud purposes, that the sheep are registerable – that they are indeed stud-quality, and not flock/commercial-quality sheep, and if to be registered as individual animals that they have pedigree (registered sire, tagged or registered dam, registered sire of dam).

 For the purposes of recording individual sheep, the format used is the breeder’s prefix followed by a six-digit number (e.g. ‘Londondale-190324’).
 The first two digits indicate the birth year of the animal (that is, sheep from a 2019 drop will be ‘19’) and the remaining four digits will be from the breeder’s own eartag number, with any missing digits replaced by a zero (that is, tag ‘324’ will be recorded as ‘0324’).

-Rams or ewes that are registered as individual animals in the AWSBA’s flock register will be assigned an ‘AW’ number (such as; ‘AW008347’) although from 2020 the registration number has changed to a six digit number.
+Rams or ewes that are registered as individual animals in the AWSBA’s flock register prior to 2020 were assigned an ‘AW’ number (such as; ‘AW008347’) although from 2020 the registration number has changed to a six digit number.